simonecontidyna/cwv-crux-dynatrace-ingest/README.md

 ### 3. Import Workflow

-1. Download the workflow files from this repository
+1. Download the workflow files from this repository: chromeux---getdata.workflow-template.yaml
 2. In Dynatrace, go to **Workflows**
 3. Import the workflow
 4. Update `Settings.ts` section: